Richard M. Hazelett House

 Richard M. Hazelett House, also known as Sunny Hill, is a historic home located at Greencastle, Putnam County, Indiana.

+Description

 It was built in 1868, and is a two-story, Italianate style brick dwelling.
 It has a slate cross-hipped roof and sits on a raised stone foundation.
 The house features tall arched double hung windows with decorative caps and a wraparound verandah.
 Also on the property are the contributing combination smokehouse / privy, barn, and wrought iron fence.

 It was listed on the National Register of Historic Places in 2006.